HazyFish/ucdavis-csif-passwordless/README.md

 # Passwordless Login to CSIF
 Setup passwordless login to CSIF using SSH Key Authentication and SSH Config.

+Outcome:
+- Be able to connect to CSIF by simply using command `ssh csif`!

 What you need:
 - [VS Code](https://code.visualstudio.com/)
 - VS Code Extension **Remote - SSH**